avaniausekar/avaniausekar.github.io/_posts/2023-04-25-process-creation.markdown

 {% highlight ruby %}
 int pid = fork();
-// now i am split in two! augh!
+// now I am split in two! aaaaugh!
 // who am I?
 I could be either the child or the parent if (pid == 0) {
     // ok I am the child process
     // ls will take over and I'll be a totally different process exec(["ls"])
 } else if (pid == -1) {
-    // omg fork failed -- this is a disaster
+    // omg fork failed -- this is a disaster :(
 } else {
     // ok i am the parent
     // continue my business being a cool program